 A Michigan head-on collision accident lawyer will explain the compensation available for the bodily injury, pain and suffering, disability, and other damages.
 The insurance company for the at-fault driver will pay a money settlement for these claims.
 Our attorneys will work hard to achieve the maximum possible settlement.

-The Time Limit for a Claim in Michigan
+What is the Time Limit for Filing a Head-On Collision Claim in Michigan?

 Under Michigan Complied Laws §600.5805, a three-year statute of limitations is in place for anyone looking to file a lawsuit against a negligent driver.
 This timeframe begins from the date of the accident that results in the potential claimant’s injuries.